Rat running: Safety and impacts

 Rat running is a tactic used to avoid heavy traffic and long delays at traffic signals or other obstacles, even where there are traffic calming measures to discourage its use or laws against taking certain routes.
 Intentional rat runs are frequently taken by motorists familiar with the local geography, while unintentional rat runs may be done by people who are not familiar with the area.
+Shortcuts are actions taken to complete tasks more quickly by bypassing established procedures or safeguards.
+While shortcuts may improve efficiency in some situations, safety experts warn that they can increase the risk of accidents, injuries, property damage, and errors.
+Workplace safety guidance emphasises that unsafe behaviours, such as rushing tasks, neglecting protective equipment, or failing to implement safety measures, are a significant contributor to workplace incidents.
+Safety organisations generally recommend following established procedures, allowing sufficient time for tasks, and avoiding unnecessary risks when seeking greater efficiency.

+Taking shortcuts can increase the risk of accidents when individuals bypass designated routes or safety measures.
+Examples include pedestrians crossing roads away from marked crossings, which may lead to unexpected interactions with cyclists, vehicles, or other hazards.
+Traffic studies have been used to examine the use of residential streets as shortcuts, or “rat runs”, by drivers seeking to avoid congestion on major roads.
+A study conducted for Ku-ring-gai Council using origin–destination data found that nearly half of morning peak-hour traffic between Clive Street and Archbold Road utilised local-road shortcuts rather than the main route, informing efforts to reduce through-traffic in residential areas.

 Rat running is controversial.
 When traffic is especially heavy on a highway or main road, rat-running vehicles may cause another traffic jam on the rat-run streets, along with accompanying problems such as collisions, pollution from exhaust, and road rage.
 It is sometimes opposed by residents on the affected streets, as they may regard it as a disturbance of their peace.
 Rat running is said to cause local residents to fear a decrease in the value of their property.
 Authorities may try to prevent rat running by installing traffic calming devices, such as speed humps, traffic circles, and rumble strips, by making some streets one-way, or by blocking off certain intersections.
 Some places, including Montgomery County, Maryland; Maryland Heights, Missouri; and parts of Minneapolis, Minnesota, have banned turning onto certain streets during rush hours to prevent rat running.